opensource4you/astraea/README.md

 1. KAFKA_VERSION -> define the kafka version
 2. KAFKA_REVISION -> define the revision of kafka source code.
 If this is defined, it will run distribution based on the source code
 3. KAFKA_HEAP_OPTS -> define JVM memory options
-4. LOG_FOLDERS -> define the host folders used by broker.
+4. DATA_FOLDERS -> define the host folders used by broker.
 You should define it if you want to keep data after terminating container

 ### Run Prometheus